alexandr-efimov/sourse-code-quality/README.md

-Clean Code related tasks skills improvements splitted into few groups:
+Clean Code related tasks, for skills improvements.
+Tasks splitted into groups:
 - basic
 - advanced

-# Basic part
+# Basic
 Tasks are to refactor everything you think looks strange/unclear/has code smells, according to main clean code principles.
 During refactoring take attention to
 - naming